Wehmeyer100/CoI.Mod.Better/README.md

 Savegame Comptability: You need to start a new game!

 # Current overview of the functions:
+- Void Destroyer - Shreds products(no liquids, no losse), has as output stones. and causes emissions.
 - All vanilla storages have 3x more space.
 - The liquid stores have 30x more than the vanilla building.
 - The refugee system has been overhauled so that refugees are now arriving forever.
 However, the rhythm has been changed, the number of refugees varies, the gift amounts are now also randomly generated and it can also happen that you do not receive any gifts.
 The number of refugees and the gifts increase at the beginning and stop increasing after a certain limit, but these can also fluctuate strongly.